 The best potluck dishes to bring to Chinese New Year gatherings 2026

-From indulgent roast meats to bountiful pen chai pots, this is a hit list of the hottest potluck platters for your Year of the Horse celebrations.
+From indulgent roast meats to bountiful pen chai pots, this is a hit list of the hottest potluck platters to gallop into the Year of the Horse celebrations.

 potluck cny | pan pacific singapore